25 Travel Trailer Must-Haves to Get on the Road Now

 Jack pad under the stabilizer of an RV travel trailer.

-Before your first camping trip, you need to understand how to monitor your RV tire pressure and your tow vehicle’s tire pressure, as this is crucial to safety when traveling in an RV.
-Closely monitoring tire pressure will help you avoid a tire blowout and also increases the life of your tires.
+Before your first camping trip, you must understand how to monitor your RV tire pressure and your tow vehicle’s tire pressure, as this is crucial to safety when towing your camper.

 Closeup of RV travel trailer tires.